nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 # Baseline practice - Document support levels

-Package maintainers provide different level of support in the large npm ecosystem.
-A mismatch between the support a maintainer is planning to provide and that expected by a consumer of a module will cause friction and stress on both the package maintainer and the consumer.
+Package maintainers, in a wide variety of ecosystems, provide different levels of support.
+A mismatch between the support a maintainer is planning to provide and that expected by a consumer of a package will cause friction and stress on both the package maintainer and the consumer.
 This is further complicated because the level of support provided for dependencies of a package may be different than that targeted by the package a consumer is directly consuming.

+In the case of JavaSCript (Node.js and Broswer) there is a large ecosystem of packages which are maintained in the `npm` registry and it is this ecosystem in which we plan to test out this guidance.
+However, we believe it will be applicable to other ecosystems and plan to make the guidance generic enough to be applied in those ecosystems as well.

-This baseline practice suggests a standardized set of information to quantify the level of support that a package maintainer wishes/is able to provide.
+This baseline practice suggests a standardized set of information to quantify the level of support that a package maintainer wishes/is able to provide as well as information about how to access that support or to support the package itself (for example by contributing to its funding).
 The goal is to close the gap between the expectations from the consumer and those of the maintainer and reduce the friction and stress that can arise due to the gap.

-There are 4 main dimensions that we standardize in this practice which are:
+There are 3 main dimensions that we standardize in this practice which are:

-* `target`: the level of support that the package maintainer aims to provide
+* `target`: the platform versions that the package maintainer aims to support.
+For example in the case of Node.js, the different versions of Node.js that the package supports.
-* `response`: how quickly the maintainer chooses to, or is able to, respond to issues
+* `response`: how quickly the maintainer chooses to, or is able to, respond to issues and contacts for that level of support
-* `response-paid`: how quickly the maintainer will respond to issues if paid
-* `backing`: how the project can be supported
+* `backing`: how the project is supported

-In addition a `url` field can optionally be provided with a link to more detailed support information.

 For each of these dimensions the potential options are not an ordered list.
 Instead like licenses each ID will identify a unique option.
 If you wish to